russgreen/Transmittal/docs/tags.md

+---
+layout: page
-# Tags in name filters
+title: Tags in name filters
+---

 Transmittal allows folder and file naming rules to be stored as filters made up of text with optional tags.
 The available tags are listed below.